bsipocz/nddata/docs/nddata/subclassing.rst

 Arithmetic on an existing property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Customizing how an existing property is handled during arithmetics is possible with some arguments to the function calls like :meth:`~nddata.nddata.NDArithmeticMixin.add` but if it's possible to hardcode behaviour too.
+Customizing how an existing property is handled during arithmetic is possible with some arguments to the function calls like :meth:`~nddata.nddata.NDArithmeticMixin.add` but it's possible to hardcode behaviour too.
 The actual operation on the attribute (except for ``unit``) is done in a method ``_arithmetic_*`` where ``*`` is the name of the property.